Koushik1023/ResearchBrief/README.md

 ResearchBrief — Multi-Source Research Synthesis

 ResearchBrief is a web application that generates a structured research brief from multiple article or document links.
 Users can paste 5–10 URLs, and the system extracts, cleans, and synthesises the content using an LLM.
-How to Run
-Development (Manual)

-Prerequisites: Python 3.11+, Node.js 18+.

 # Clone repository
 git clone <repo-url>
 cd Aggrosso